Pransav290302/NextGen-Elearning/README.md

 The **E-Learning Platform** is a full-stack web application designed to deliver a complete online learning experience.
 It supports three distinct user roles for **Students, Instructors, and Admins** — each with tailored features and dashboards.

 Unlike many basic MERN demos, this project goes beyond CRUD operations.
-It implements a **role-based learning ecosystem** with secure authentication, structured data models, and media handling for lectures.
+It implements a **role-based learning ecosystem** with secure authentication, structured data models and media handling for lectures.
 It was built to demonstrate how real-world learning management systems LMS can be architected and deployed.

 ### Why this project?
 -  **Education + Technology Impact**: The demand for remote learning platforms surged after COVID-19.
 This project shows how a scalable LMS can be implemented using open-source technologies.